asset-pipe/podium-asset-prototype/README.md

 ### Installation and running the prototype

-This prototype has five podlet servers (standalone fragments aka "podlets") and one layout server.

-To get started, in each server directory run the following command to install
+This prototype has five podlets and one layout.
+To get started, in each server directory run the following command to install dependencies:
-dependencies:

 ```sh
 npm install